 Asking viewers to like and subscribe throughout the video is pivotal.
-If someone finds your video entertaining or helpful, they will engage with the video as a way to say thank you.
-Increased engagement will lead to the possibility of your videos coming up on the recommended section, or higher up when someone searches.
+If someone finds your video entertaining or helpful, they will engage with the video to say thank you.
+Increased engagement will lead to the possibility of your videos coming up on the recommended section or higher up when someone searches.

-People subscribing will mean your videos appear in more peoples suboxes which in turn will mean more viewers.
-You should encourage people to turn on the bell notification once they have subscribed as it will alert them when you upload a new video.
+People subscribing will mean your videos appear in more people’s boxes, meaning more viewers.
+You should encourage people to turn on the bell notification once they have subscribed, as it will alert them when you upload a new video.

 Check out our tutorial on how to gain more subscribers on YouTube.

-If the viewers have a more personal connection they are more likely to stick around and continue to watch you.
-When you upload a video posting it to all your social media accounts will encourage viewers to check it out earlier.
+If the viewers have a more personal connection, they will likely stick around and continue to watch you.
+When you upload a video, posting it to all your social media accounts will encourage viewers to check it out earlier.

 Tip 8: Create Playlists

-Having playlists will keep viewers on your channel and convince them to check out more of your videos.
-Playlists usually show up first compared to single videos when people are searching, meaning the videos in the playlist are more likely to be viewed.
+Playlists will keep viewers on your channel and convince them to check out more of your videos.
+Playlists usually appear first compared to single videos when people are searching, meaning the videos in the playlist are more likely to be viewed.

-This is another reason as to why thumbnails have to be well made, as they could be the difference between clicking on another video or not.
+This is another reason thumbnails must be well made, as they could be the difference between clicking on another video or not.

 Tip 10: Peak Times